xf237/strategy-coca-cola-price/README.md

 ## 11. License

-Distributed under the MIT License.
-See `LICENSE` for full text.
+This project is licensed under the MIT License - See `LICENSE` for full text.

 ---